AUNaseef/protonge-updater/README.md

 # protonge-updater
-Install and Update Proton with a Single Command
+Install and Update [GloriusEggroll Proton](https://github.com/GloriousEggroll/proton-ge-custom) with a Single Command